hotelcaliforniabm/arc/README.md

 [Cable length table](cable_length_table.csv)

+You will say "But Doc, 75ft will never be long enough!" ...which is why we have mulitple Arcs across the perimeter to keep cable lengths short :)

 ## Connectors
 Based on previous expierence we decided to use pp45 Anderson Powerpole connectors which support up to 45amp loads and a bi-directional.